 4.2.2.
-Provisioning LDAP Users in CloudPlatform
+Importing LDAP Users to CloudPlatform

 You can import LDAP users without creating users individually in CloudPlatform.
 After users are imported to CloudPlatform they can by authenticated to use CloudPlatform by using their LDAP credentials.
-You can either directly import users from a given basedn, or alternatively, specify the search string or user attributes for CloudPlatform to search the LDAP directory tree based on the query strings.
+You can either directly select users from the group used in the Ldap.search.group.principle value.
+Alternatively, specify the search string or user attributes for CloudPlatform to search the LDAP directory tree based on the query strings.